qdrant/landing_page/qdrant-landing/content/documentation/integrations/mighty.md

 # Semantic Search with Mighty and Qdrant

 Much like Qdrant, the [Mighty](https://max.io/) inference server is written in Rust and promises to offer low latency and high scalability.
-This brief demo combines Mighty, Qdrant and AWS Lambda into a simple semantic search service that is efficient, affordable and easy to setup.
+This brief demo combines Mighty and Qdrant into a simple semantic search service that is efficient, affordable and easy to setup.
+We will use [Rust](https://rust-lang.org) and our [qdrant\_client crate](https://docs.rs/qdrant_client) for this integration.

 ## Initial setup